 So you have cellulite.
 Welcome to the club.

 Here’s a reality check for you: 90% of women have cellulite.
 I’m one of them, you’re probably one of them, and you’d better believe that most magazine cover models and A-list actresses aren’t immune from a bump or two either.

-Yet despite that reality, cellulite is something that makes most of us feel insecure and — let’s be honest — even a little ugly.
+Despite that reality, cellulite is something that makes most of us feel insecure (and even a little ugly).

 I get it.

-I first discovered that I had cellulite when I was just 24 years old, and let me tell you, I was taken by complete surprise.
+I first discovered that I had cellulite when I was just 24 years old, and let me tell you that I was stunned.
 It was as if I went to bed one night, skin as smooth as a supple leopard, and woke the next morning to find the little buggers broken out over my backside.

 My first reaction was one of slight horror and embarrassment.
 Did my friends have cellulite?
 Would other women judge me?
 Was I destined to spend the next 80 years wearing long pants?

-At that time I was living in hot and humid North Carolina where baring one’s legs is unavoidable during the long summer.
-I looked at my social calendar and, to my dismay, I noticed that the coming weekends were filled with pool parties, lake parties and shorts-appropriate cookouts.
+At that time I was living in hot and humid North Carolina where one must bare their legs during the long summer, or risk heatstroke.
+I looked at my social calendar and, to my dismay, pool parties, lake parties, and shorts-appropriate cookouts were scheduled for the many weekends ahead.
 I felt a little devastated.

 Admittedly, my initial response was rather dramatic (as was the hasty decision to invest in multiple pairs of linen trousers), but I can understand why it happened.
 Every day mainstream media makes women think that cellulite is ugly, unhealthy and not at all sexy.